Book-and-claim to de-risk European e-SAF production

 But book-and-claim must be well regulated.
 An unrestricted book-and-claim system, like that proposed by some aviation industry actors, risks undermining climate goals, EU competitiveness, and energy security by boosting less sustainable alternative fuels and non-European industry.

-The SASHA Coalition recommends the EU Commission supports e-SAF production and industrial competitiveness by introducing a book-and-claim system that fulfils the three criteria that it:
+The SASHA Coalition recommends the European Commission supports e-SAF production and industrial competitiveness by introducing a well-regulated book-and-claim system that fulfils the three criteria that it:

 It is exclusively for e-SAF, the only truly sustainable drop-in fuel option.